Who is Portugal's Salvador Sobral? Everything you need to know about the former Eurovision winner

 He took to the Kiev Eurovision stage in 2017 with the song Amar Pelos Dois (Love For Two in English), written by Sobral’s sister, Luisa.

-And the song did amazingly well: in the grand final, Portugal received at least five televote points from every participating country.
-Sobral finally won the contest with a staggering 758 points overall; 382 from the juries and 376 from the televoting.
+The song did amazingly well: in the grand final, Portugal received at least five televote points from every participating country.
+Sobral finally won the contest with a staggering 758 points overall: 382 from the juries and 376 from the televoting.
 That’s the highest score in Eurovision history.

 And as Amar Pelos Dois was sung entirely in Portuguese, it was also the first winning song performed in a country’s native language since Serbia’s “Molitva” in 2007.